 Strategy 2: Change your study style

-If you’re having trouble concentrating or feeling motivated to study pharmacology, then it’s time to switch up your approach.
+If you’re having trouble concentrating or feeling motivated to learn about medications in nursing, then it’s time to switch up your approach.
 Use the chart included in our “How to Ace Pharmacology in Nursing School” blog to match your learning style to the suggested learning activity.
-If it’s something new, it may just become your tried and true study method.
+If it’s something new, it may just become your tried-and-true study method.

 Strategy 3: Mnemonics